- Before you apply for a job

-How to prepare for your new graduate job
+How to prepare for your new job

-You’ve nailed the CV, smashed the over letter, survived the interview process and landed yourself your first graduate job – congratulations!
+You’ve nailed the CV, smashed the cover letter, survived the interview process and landed yourself your first job – congratulations!
 Starting out in the real world in your first job is really exciting but it can also be a bit daunting in the weeks or days leading up to your start date.
 Alongside the lifestyle changes of adapting to a work life routine also come the worries of how to prepare for your first day and how to make sure you make a good first impression.

-To help ensure that you get off to the best possible start, we’ve jotted down our top tips on how to prepare and settle into the working world.
+To help ensure that you get off to the best possible start, we’ve jotted down our top tips on how to prepare for and settle into the working world.

 Once you’ve accepted the offer